 You already know that lemons are useful, not only in just about any kind of recipe you can imagine (just ask Tracee Ellis Ross!), but also for keeping your home fresh and clean.
-Here are 10 things you need to know about using lemons around the house, from super simple cleaning solutions to what can—and shouldn't ever—be mixed with lemon juice.
+Here are ten things you need to know about using lemons for cleaning around the house, from super simple cleaning solutions to what can—and shouldn’t ever—be mixed with lemon juice.

 1. It can neutralize the smell of vinegar.

 Love cleaning with vinegar, but hate the smell?
 Try mixing in lemon juice—it’ll help tone down the smell a little bit and still give you all the cleaning power you need.
 Plus, that lemon-vinegar mixture can come in particularly handy for certain cleaning tasks, but we’ll get to that in a sec.

 If you’re looking for a more natural way to clean your windows and other glass surfaces around your home, consider that aforementioned lemon juice and vinegar mixture your new go-to.
 To create an easy DIY glass cleaning spray at home, WikiHow suggests shaking up one tablespoon of white vinegar and two tablespoons of lemon juice in an empty spray bottle, then pouring in 1 cup of hot (but not boiling) water and shaking to mix it again.

 Lemon juice and vinegar also make a great degreaser, so the next time you’re facing a greasy stovetop, you know what to do.
 Mix 1/2 cup of lemon juice and 2 cups of white vinegar in a spray bottle to make your own degreasing kitchen spray.
 Simply spritz and wipe up with a rag or paper towels.

 4. Lemon + coarse salt = your new dish-scrubbing BFF.